MTry/homebridge-smart-irrigation/README.md

 The plugin can optionally email you with the watering schedule it has calculated, or when a watering run is completed, along with the next 7-day weather forecast.

 ## Why?
 Searching for an irrigation or sprinkler control plugin never showed any suitable option for my needs.
 The one that came closest and is the <b><u>inspiration and basis</b></u> for this plugin is [Tom Rodrigues's](https://github.com/Tommrodrigues) [homebridge-web-sprinklers](https://github.com/Tommrodrigues/homebridge-web-sprinklers).
 But like many others, I didn't have the http hardware for it to control!
-So I stripped the code to just expose the dummy accessories, reworked the irrigation logic - and then one thing led to another.. in my quest to achieve a more granular control and incorporate more irrigation science to create a climate adaptive irrigation controller.
+So I stripped the code to just expose the dummy sprinkler accessories, reworked the irrigation logic - and then, one thing led to another.. in my quest to achieve a more granular control and incorporate more irrigation science to create a climate adaptive irrigation controller.

 ## Basic use case..
 1. Configure the plugin with your parameters to expose the required number sprinkler accessories(zones)